How to Age Gracefully: Exercising to Stay Active

 We all want to age well.
 Being physically active as well as eating reasonably well are great starts to aging well, physically.
 I would suggest some attention be given to how well you are aging mentally as well.

 If our minds aren’t exercised too we can increase the chances of Alzheimer’s or Dementia as we get into our later years.
-If you haven’t seen first-hand what these two terrible disorders can do to a person be thankful because I don’t think there are too many people left out there who haven’t.
+If you haven’t seen first-hand what these two terrible disorders can do to a person be very thankful.
+I don’t think there are too many people left out there who hasn't known someone who has to endure the effects of them.

 Any kind of brain engaging activity works for exercising your mind.
 The old fashioned staple of doing a crossword qualifies, as does the newer Sudoku puzzles.
 Of course the digital age needed to get involved and a few apps have been created for smartphones, so you can exercise your brain on the go.